 Here are the following steps I took to finally conquer my meal planning goals.

-This was a game changer for me!
+This was a game-changer for me!
 If you haven’t heard of a recipe vault before it’s a group of you and your family’s favorite dinners that you can choose from.
-I created a step by step post about that you can check that out here.
+I like to add them to my recipe binder to keep them all organized.

 It’s good to have canned goods, pasta, and frozen veggies stocked because I’m constantly needing them.